jeandiogo/locker/README.md

 # Locker

-Locker is a header-only C++ class with static methods to lock files in Linux systems, so they can be used as inter-process mutexes. **Locking a file does not prevent other programs from reading/writing to it.
+Locker is a header-only C++ class with static methods to lock files in Linux systems, so they can be used as inter-process mutexes. **Be aware that locking a file does not prevent other programs from reading/writing to it.
 The locking policy is valid only for programs using this library.** All methods will throw an exception if an empty filename is given or if the program does not have permission to write to it and to its directory.
-If the file to be locked does not exist, it will be created.
+If the file to be locked does not exist, it will be created. **After locking a file, you still need to open it using the good old fashioned std::fstream.** It is a good practice, though, to create a separate lockfile for each file you intend to use (e.g. if you will open the file "file.txt", create a lockfile called "file.txt.lock" to use as a mutex).
 To compile with GCC, use the flag "-std=c++2a".

 Usage: